The Role of Emergency Rooms and Withdrawal

 When you enter an addiction treatment center for detox and rehab, they are better equipped to keep you comfortable during your detox phase.
 Medically-supervised rehabs are equipped with medication management options.
 Patients are carefully monitored during the process.
 They are given supplements and hydration to help ensure a safe transition to the first portion of your recovery journey.
 After detox, it’s virtually mandatory that you seek continuing treatment in an intensive outpatient or outpatient program.
 From there, your final step should be a sober living facility.
 From start to finish, this journey can take 6 months to a year.

 - Men’s rehab

 Patients who balk at the length of recovery would be well advised to remember that it took years for them to become addicted – they’re not going to be fully recovered after 4-6 weeks in a detox program.

 Detox and Addiction Recovery Help

-If you need help finding treatment, call our 24 hour, toll-free helpline today to talk to one of our admissions coordinator.
-We will help find a program right for you, even if it’s not at one of our facilities.
+If you need help finding treatment, call [Direct] to talk to one of our admissions coordinators.
+Contact Renaissance Recovery for help finding a program right for you, even if it’s not at one of our facilities.